sensy-one/home-assistant-addons/README.md

 * Detection zones are created using the Draw Polygons tool in the bottom-right toolbar.
 With a sensor selected, polygon-based zones can be drawn directly on the floorplan to define detection areas.

+* Controls, Hold Shift and drag with the mouse to pan.
+Drag with the mouse (without Shift) to orbit.

 ## 💬 Let's Connect

 Your feedback helps us improve.
 Whether you’ve found a bug, need help, or want to suggest a feature — we’re listening.